Recycling...It's the Law!

 - Leaves (must be composted)

-- Grass Clippings (banned from disposal - should be left on the lawn or, if necessary, composted).
+- Grass clippings (should be left on the lawn or, if necessary, composted ).

-In addition to the designated recyclables that are mandated, many municipalities have ordinances which require additional items to be recycled, such as paper beverage cartons (drink boxes, and milk and juice cartons), boxboard (such as cereal and cracker boxes), and discarded mail.
-To find out about those additional items, speak with your municipal recycling contact, visit your municipal website, or refer to your local solid waste and recycling ordinance.
+In addition to the designated recyclables that are mandated, many municipalities encourage additional items to be recycled, such as paper beverage cartons (drink boxes, and milk and juice cartons), #3 through #7 plastic containers, telephone books, textiles, and discarded mail.
+To find out about those additional items, speak with your municipal recycling contact

 By recycling, you will be protecting the environment, and as a result, protecting your health as well.
 Recycling: